 It currently houses about 6,000 animals of 500 different species, some unique in Spain like the koala, the anteater and the panda, which is one of the stars of the zoo.
 Its aquarium is spectacular, and kids will have fun with the shows starring sea lions and dolphins.

-Natural Science Museum:
+Natural Science Museum in Madrid:

 Stuffed African elephants, dinosaur fossils and specimens of extinct animals – the treasures inside this museum are sure to surprise both children and adults.
 It’s divided into three zones, one on natural history, and another on the Mediterranean Sea and the third a reproduction of the old Royal Cabinet of Natural History.